DCC-EX/dcc-ex.github.io/docs/get-started/installer.rst

 * Windows/Linux/MacOS Computer
 * DCC-EX Compatible motor shield / motor controller board
 * DCC-EX Compatible Microcontroller (Arduino Mega/Uno)
-* USB cable to connect your computer to the Microcontroller Trains
+* USB cable to connect your computer to the Microcontroller

-.. note:: For all versions make sure your USB Cable is conncted from your computer to the Command Station (CS).
-Make sure no other programs are using the computer's serial port
+.. note:: For all versions, make sure your USB Cable is connected from your computer to the Command Station (CS).
+Make sure no other programs are using the computer's serial port.

 Windows
 -----------------